Cyrillic script: Keyboard layouts

-Each language has its own standard keyboard layout, adopted from typewriters.
+Each language has its own standard keyboard layout, adopted from traditional national typewriters.
 With the flexibility of computer input methods, there are also transliterating or phonetic/homophonic keyboard layouts made for typists who are more familiar with other layouts, like the common English QWERTY keyboard.
-When practical Cyrillic keyboard layouts or fonts are unavailable, computer users sometimes use transliteration or look-alike "volapuk" encoding to type in languages that are normally written with the Cyrillic alphabet.
+When practical Cyrillic keyboard layouts are unavailable, computer users sometimes use transliteration (translit) or look-alike (volapuk encoding) to type in languages that are normally written with the Cyrillic alphabet.
+Potentially, these proxy versions could be transformed programmatically into Cyrillic at a later date.